cmendible/cmendible.github.io/_posts/2016-10-11-deal-with-time-dependencies-in-tests.md

 ```
 ## 2. Create a SystemDateTime helper class
 ---
-This is the helper class a proposed by Ayende</p>
+This is the helper class a proposed by Ayende

 ``` csharp
 namespace MyServices